hakoerber/git-repo-manager/docs/src/developing.md

 - aarch64-unknown-linux-musl
 - x86_64-unknown-linux-musl
-- docker and related tools
+- podman and related tools

 If interest develops this can be added.